ZiiLABS

-ZiiLABS is a global electronics company, producing a line of media-oriented application processors, reference platforms and enabling software, in a series of platforms named ZMS.
+ZiiLABS Pte Ltd. is a global electronics company, producing a line of media-oriented application processors, reference platforms and enabling software, in a series of platforms named ZMS.
 Its products are found in low-power consumer electronics and embedded devices, including Android-based phones and tablets.

 History

 ZiiLABS was founded in 1994 as 3Dlabs, which became a wholly owned subsidiary of Creative Technology Ltd in 2002.
-In January 2009 the company re-branded as ZiiLABS.
+In January 2009, the company re-branded as ZiiLABS.
 This re-branding reflected 3Dlabs' focus on supplying low-power, media-rich application processors, hardware platforms and middleware, rather than just 3D GPUs as had previously been the case.

 The company announced its first applications/media processor, the DMS-02 in 2005 and this has been followed by the ZMS-05, ZMS-08 and most recently the ZMS-20 and ZMS-40.
 The ZMS processors combine ZiiLABS’ core asset, the "Stemcell Computing Array" with ARM cores and integrated peripheral functions to create a system on a chip (SoC).

 As 3Dlabs the company developed the GLINT and Permedia GPUs used in both personal and workstation graphics cards.
-In 2002 the company acquired the Intense3D group to become a vertically integrated graphics board vendor supplying workstation graphics card under the RealiZm brand.
+In 2002, the company acquired the Intense3D group to become a vertically integrated graphics board vendor supplying workstation graphics card under the RealiZm brand.
 3Dlabs stopped developing graphics GPUs and cards in 2006 to focus on its media processor business.

 In November 2012, Creative Technology Limited announced it has entered into an agreement with Intel Corporation for Intel to license certain technology and patents from ZiiLABS Inc. Ltd and acquire certain engineering resources and assets related to its UK branch as a part of a $50 million deal.
 ZiiLABS (still wholly owned by Creative) continues to retain all ownership of its StemCell media processor technologies and patents, and will continue to supply and support its ZMS series of chips to its customers.